 Here a jury may conclude that Roger actually believed that he was in physical danger.
 Even if his belief was true, though, his reaction was unreasonably excessive.
 Using a knife, assault with a deadly weapon, in this situation was not necessary to protect himself from a possible fist-fight.

 It’s also important to show, as much as possible, that the accused didn’t create the violent circumstances.
-If one “started the fight,” one generally loses the possibility of incomplete or complete self-defense.12 However, even if the accused created the original danger, the rule may apply where the victim unreasonably escalated the violence.13
+If one “started the fight,” this initial aggressor generally loses the possibility of incomplete or complete self-defense.12 However, even if the accused created the original danger, the rule may apply where the victim unreasonably escalated the violence.13

 Example: The defendant and another are burglarizing a vehicle.
 The vehicle’s owner and a friend appear.
 The vehicle owner and friend chase down the defendant and his accomplice.
 They begin to seriously assault the accomplice.
 The defendant uses his gun to shoot and kill the vehicle owner’s friend.
 Here the defendant started the dangerous circumstances.
 But he was responding to unlawful aggression by the two attackers, and the rule may apply.14